Beecher's Handmade Cheese: Retail sales and cheese shop

-Beecher's features a gourmet cheese shop and café in both their Pike Place Market and Flatiron facility.
+Beecher's features a gourmet cheese shop and café in their Pike Place Market facility.
 It is considered an anchor of the Pike Place Market, and has become a tourist attraction in its own right.
 During the day, crowds typically gather in the store, watching through windows as the cheesemakers prepare batches of cheese.

 A portion of the cheese curds used in the manufacturing process is set aside to sell directly to visitors at the retail store.
 The principal cheeses created and sold by Beecher's are their Flagship and Flagship Reserve varieties; "Just Jack", a form of Monterey Jack cheese; "Blank Slate", a type of cream cheese; unpasteurized, raw-milk versions of their Flagship cheeses, and different cheeses seasoned and flavored with spices and herbs.
 Some of their seasonal varieties have included cheeses similar to Brie.

 The Pike Place Market store now sells roughly thirty-five other local artisan cheese brands, in addition to the various Beecher's products.
 The Pike Place Market location also offers classes to the public about cheese making, cheese history, and the pairing of wine with cheese.
 The collection of Pacific Northwest cheeses on sale at the retail store has been described as the best in the entire region by Will O'Donnell in Northwest Magazine.
 In keeping with Dammeier's idea that his cheese business should encourage the growth of the artisan cheese businesses in the area, the Beecher's retail store makes special efforts to feature and sell cheeses from new and small Northwest cheesemakers.
-The Flatiron location incorporates the Northwest influence its cheesecase, but carries a significant number of Northeast artisanal cheeses.

 Beecher's also has other locations in the Puget Sound region, including a store at the Bellevue Square shopping center, Seattle–Tacoma International Airport, and Paine Field in Everett.
 The company's locations accept mobile ordering through its own app.

 Beecher's products are sold in retail stores throughout the country at well-known artisanal cheese vendors such as the shops of Murray Klein and the international Artisanal Cheese retail company.
 Beecher's also uses the services of PeriShip to ensure their products arrive to customers across the United States.